Pseudo-Lab/Hugging-Face-Beyond-First-PR/README.md

 ## 🌟 Project Vision
 _"Beyond First PR"_
 - Contribute directly to Hugging Face and its ecosystem through hands-on coding!
-- Improve various Hugging Face libraries, such as transformers, smolagent, and more!
+- Improve various Hugging Face libraries, such as `transformers`, `smolagent`, and more!
-- Expand contributions beyond Hugging Face libraries to external dependencies like LangChain, MLflow, llama.cpp, and others!
+- Expand contributions beyond Hugging Face libraries to external dependencies like `LangChain`, `MLflow`, `llama.cpp`, and others!

 ## 🧑 Team